-Does Iran’s governing framework create mixed political messages for the West?
+Does Iran’s governing framework and prevailing religious ideology create mixed political messages for the West?
 Why is the Iranian leadership fixed on the notion of nuclear development and the eventual acquiring of a nuclear weapon?
-Is there reason to believe that Iran will use its future nuclear capabilities to influence geopolitical outcomes in the Middle East?
-Is the nation-state of Iran really mentioned in biblical prophecies?
+Is there reason to believe that Iran will use its future growing Eurasian alliances to influence geopolitical outcomes in the Middle East?
 Does the Bible give us a future perspective for the people of Iran?

 Iranian leaders know the challenges they face as they walk a thin line between achieving modernization—while positively participating in a globalizing world—and preserving a Muslim national identity for the Islamic State of Iran.

 Complicating this religious and political balancing act is an apparent dual political voice that resonates from Iran’s leadership, which has certainly—in the decades following the 1979 Iranian Revolution—opened the door for critical misunderstandings regarding Iran’s political, social and economic goals, which has further muddled Iran’s on-going political and economic conflicts with Western nations.

 How, then, are we to understand the nature of this dual political voice in the context of Iran’s social, political and economic goals and what does this dual political voice mean for the future of Iran?

 To grapple with this question we need a starting point that demonstrates that there is indeed a dual political voice in the first place, and that point of beginning is the 1979 Iranian Revolution.